lrkrol/SEREEGA/docs/README.md

 When looking at source localisation results in EEG literature, authors usually report the _location_ of a source, but not its _orientation_ per se.
 What they do report, however, is its projection pattern, usually in the form of topoplots like the ones we plotted in this section.
 To mimic known effects, you could thus either find a souce from your region of interest whose default orientation results in the projection pattern you are seeking to mimic, or you can pick a source and adjust its orientation to match the desired projection.

 Note that the `plot_source_projection` function used here merely plots the projection pattern at the indicated orientation; it does not by itself change the orientation of any source in the simulation.
-The actual source orientations to be used in the simulation are indicated at the level of [brain components](#brain-components-and-scalp-data), described further below.
+The actual source orientations to be used in the simulation are indicated at the level of [components](#components-and-scalp-data), described further below.

 ### Defining a source activation signal